PureMoney/ZeroInterestDeFi/docs/Plan.md

 1. Can Liquidate a borrower
 2. SOL is sent to Stability Pool depositors
 3. ROKS is burned
-4. 200 ROKS + 0.5% fee is sent to Liquidator
+4. 200 ROKS + 0.5% fee is sent to  (? no fees are charged, and ROKS are burned for liquidation --Carlos)

 ## Mileston 5: Redemption
 1. Redeemer redeems 500 ROKS